We’ve come to realize that many of our readers have questions about PCOS. What is PCOS? What causes it? What are its symptoms? Can you heal it?

 To get a picture of how the hormones of women with PCOS differ from those without the condition, let’s first look at a healthy ovulation cycle.

-In a woman without PCOS, the pituitary gland secretes follicle stimulating hormone (FSH) and that FSH “chooses” one egg each month for ovulation.
-The chosen egg grows and prepares for possible implantation by sperm while also producing estrogen.
+In a woman without PCOS, the pituitary gland secretes follicle-stimulating hormone (FSH), and that FSH “chooses” one egg each month for ovulation.
+The chosen egg grows and prepares for possible implantation fertilization while also producing estrogen.
 The estrogen that the egg produces signals to the brain that ovulation has taken place.
-From here, the body moves through the rest of the steps for a monthly cycle unless interrupted with a pregnancy.2
+From here, the body moves through the rest of the steps for a monthly cycle unless interrupted by a pregnancy.2

 However, in PCOS, the hormonal messages/instructions are altered and result in anovulation (no ovulation).2

-You see, in PCOS, a larger-than-average number of eggs are released each month, which dilutes the FSH between all the follicles in the ovary and prevents one egg from being “chosen” for ovulation.
-But, these eggs each produce a tiny amount of estrogen, and all together they will still produce enough estrogen to trick the brain into thinking that ovulation has taken place, even though it hasn’t.
-Then the body moves forward in the monthly cycle without having ovulated.
-In PCOS, women get stuck in a loop of FSH to Ovaries to Estrogen to Brain, and around and around again without necessarily ovulating.2
+You see, in PCOS, a larger-than-average number of eggs are released each month, which dilutes the FSH between all the follicles (eggs) in the ovary and prevents one egg from being “chosen” for ovulation.
+But, these follicles each produce a tiny amount of estrogen, and all together they will still produce enough estrogen to trick the brain into thinking that ovulation has taken place, even though it hasn’t.
+Then, the body moves forward in the monthly cycle without having ovulated.
+In PCOS, women get stuck in a loop of FSH-to-Ovaries-to-Estrogen-to-Brain, and around and around again without necessarily ovulating.2

 When the ovaries are stuck in this loop, the pituitary gland produces large amounts of luteinizing hormone (LH), which tells the ovaries to produce high amounts of testosterone.
 High testosterone levels can cause the acne and male pattern hair growth that many people associate with PCOS.2 Isn’t it just lovely?